hall-lab/svtools/DEVELOPER.md

     ```
     conda skeleton pypi svtools
     ```
-  2. Edit the tests section of the resulting `svtools/meta.yml` file to look like the following line:
+  2. Edit the tests section of the resulting `svtools/meta.yml` file to look like the following section:
     ```YAML
     test:
       # Python imports